aochagavia/IbanCalculator/notes/threads.md

 # Search

 Search needs the `hash` variable on all different threads.
-To accomplish memory safety accross thread boundaries, with the certainty that the memory gets freed after it is no longer referenced, we chose to encapsulate the hash in a atomic reference counter (`Arc`).
+To accomplish memory safety across thread boundaries, with the certainty that the memory gets freed after it is no longer referenced, we chose to encapsulate the hash in a atomic reference counter (`Arc`).